Driving towards zero road deaths through an engaging educational playbook

 In-progress design reviews

-To keep front-end polish and quality up, I moved the design review process earlier in the development framework — putting it before a handover to code review and merge to main codebase.
+To keep front-end polish and quality up, I moved the design review process earlier in the development framework — preventing mistakes moving through code review and merging to the main codebase.

 What I'd do differently next time.

-With our team having ownership and autonomy, we made a lot of exciting progress with deep context of decisions made — but we still needed sign off from our client and their stakeholders at major milestones.
+With our team having ownership and autonomy, we made a lot of exciting progress having deep context of decisions made.
+When it came to senior stakeholder sign off, the client often kept this internal and couldn't reiterate our rational.

 Break down key features and milestones into smaller, more manageable parts to help comprehension and bring stakeholders along on the journey.